 This screen has a compass rose that not only shows your direction of travel, but also the direction to a recalled waypoint.
-To get to the Navigation Page, press PAGES \rightarrow or \leftarrow to NAVIGATION | EXIT.
+To get to the Navigation Page, press PAGES $| \rightarrow$ or $\leftarrow$ to NAVIGATION | EXIT.

-This page represents a GPS function, so it is discussed in much greater detail in Sec.
+This page represents the GPS function, so it is discussed in more detail in Sec.
 6.